Lloyd (film)

 Lloyd is a 2001 American comedy film.
+It was released as The Ugly Kid.
 The film was released on May 4, 2001.

 Plot

 Lloyd is the "class clown."
 He often gets in trouble with teachers, one of whom is very strict.
 When he tries to rebel, he is put into a class for "less enthusiastic students."
 Once there, he joins the other students in the group: Troy, Carla, and Storm.
 He soon falls in love with the class's newest member, Tracy (Kristin Parker).
-However, she is taken by storm.
+However, Tracy soon becomes romantically involved with Storm.
 When Lloyd talks to his mother, she tells him that he can still win her back by being himself.

 The role of Lloyd is played by Todd Bosley.
 Tom Arnold, a friend of the producers, played a small role.